OddCanons/flames_of_war/grey_aliens.md

 The Greys are meant to represent a near unstoppable force, at least during the time period covered.
 The key to fun Grey games is to play with the intended force asymmetry, in particular exploring different victory conditions.
 The intent is for the Grey machines to be just barely vulnerable to the most powerful human guns while giving them a high likelihood of destroying their targets.
 For space opera fans who want more of a fair fight, there is also a list of stereotypical Warriors to aid in battles against the Greys.

-This is the third draft of the unofficial force description.
-Further play testing will result in suggested changes, particularly around point values and scenario balance.
+This is the third draft of the unofficial force description, updated for the fourth edition of Flames of War.

 ## Introduction

 It's late 1943.
 They have been watching us kill each other.
 Their calculating minds were going to wait for the dismantling of the vast worldwide machinery of war, but invading and harvesting a planet defended with nuclear weapons is messier.
 The strategic brains have reasoned that the invasion should begin at once.

-1

-2 15mm.co.uk is a brand name of Alector Ltd which also owns Alternative Armies, the home of the famous Flintloque and Slaughterloo fantasy Napoleonic wargames, Typhon the game of Greek Mythology, Erin the game of Celtic Mythology, Attrition the SciFi ad- venture game, HOT and HOF 15mm systems and Alien Squad Leader (ASQL) 15mm SciFi wargame.
-Also 28mm Generic Fantasy ranges and the DarkeStorme fantasy skirmish system for 15mm and 28mm gaming.
-Any references to or representations of 15mm.co.uk products are used without their permission, however no challenge to their status is intended.
-All rights are reserved to their respective owners.

- Greys Special Rules
+## Greys Special Rules

-These rules apply only to Grey teams and groups.
+These rules apply only to Grey teams.

-From Another Planet
+### From Another Planet

-For Science
-The Grey scientists are almost as prominent as their military leaders.
-They frequently take over part of a landing force in pursuit of new scientific knowledge.
-This doctrine functions exactly like the German Kampfgruppe doctrine.
-The 2iC Science Team can take up to half of the Sections or Squads from any single Combat or Weapons Platoon and create a new Science Platoon commanded by the 2iC Science Team.
-Advanced Aliens
+#### Advanced Aliens

 The Greys are not only alien in form and technology, their very thoughts are alien to the humans who encounter them.
 Their strange weapons, advanced technology, and tactics rattle enemy combatants.
 They do not doubt their ultimate victory, nor should they.
 All Greys are Arrogant (2+ Motivation) Advanced (2+ Skill Test, 5+ Score to Hit).

-Psychological Operations
+#### Psychological Operations

 The Greys are adept at undermining the confidence of their enemies.
 They frequently use ultrasonic and subliminal projectors to add to the effect of their strangeness and their technological superiority.

 All Grey opponents add +1 to the score needed for Motivation tests.

-Filthy Apes
+#### Filthy Apes

 The Greys disdain close contact with humans, except as part of cruel experiments.

 Greys may not Assault.

 Greys never Charge as part of a CounterAttack.
 Surviving Grey teams already within 2”/ 5cm may fight as usual.
 Other teams do not move.

 In terms of game flavor, Greys actually prefer to Break Off from Assaults, but there are no additional rules, beyond the existing Motivation tests to force this.

- Technology
+### Technology

-Unobtanium
+#### Unobtanium

 Alien saucers and robots are clad in alloys previously unknown to human scientists.
 Hails of shells barely dent them.

-In addition to conferring the high all around armor protection found on most Grey units, Unobtanium confers a re-roll on all failed Armour Saves and Infantry Saves for units protected by it.
+In addition to conferring the high all-around armor protection found on most Grey units, Unobtanium confers a re-roll on all failed Armour Saves and Infantry Saves for units protected by it.

-Death Rays
+#### Death Rays

-A bright beam of hissing, popping white light reaches out to incinerate human and steel.
+A bright beam of hissing, popping white light reaches out to incinerate flesh and steel.

 When an opponent team is hit with a Death Ray weapon, Count Bail Out results as Destroyed.
 Passengers are automatically Destroyed (no Passenger Save) when their Vehicles are Destroyed.

-Robots
+#### Robots

 Lumbering mechanical automatons form the back bone of any Grey invasion force, incinerating all before them with death rays.
 Robots are essentially walking tanks operating in teams.
 The methodical robot brains can manage the simple task of walking while shooting.

 Grey Robot teams are treated like Very Slow Tanks that can't move At the Double.

 Grey Robots do not suffer the +1 penalty for firing an ROF 1 weapon after moving.

 Each Bail Out result rolled for a Robot team represents one of the Robots being disabled, cutting the Robot team’s number of weapons by one.
 Three cumulative Bail Out results or a Destroyed result destroys a Robot team.

 Foot vehicles face tests for being Bogged Down, just like other vehicles.

- Saucers
+#### Saucers

-Hover
+##### Hover

 Invasion support saucers hover above the battlefield, ignoring all but the tallest buildings and terrain.
 They employ anti-gravity propulsion units to maneuver above the field of battle.
 Saucers are capable of flight between the Grey mother ships and ground conflicts, but are not designed for sustained flight operations at altitude, unlike their “Foo” Fighter cousins.
 Rough Terrain
 16”/40cm 16”/40cm 16”/40cm